cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 The page is paywalled.
 Although Brown provides access through your logins, it's kind of a pain to set up under time constraints.
 So, while you should definitely try the NYT's version if you can, _let's build our own_.
 In fact, [I've already built one!](https://tnelson.github.io/reactNYT/)

 This is an example of a webapp with both a _front end_ and a _back end_.
-The front-end piece is what you see on the webpage, and all the dynamic functionality there.
-The backend (here) is just a database where I keep track of everyone's sequences, and the results the app gave you.
+The front-end piece is what you see on the webpage, and all the dynamic functionality is there.
+The backend (in this app, anyway) is just a database where I keep track of everyone's sequences, and the results the app gave you.

 Let's try it out.
 I didn't implement the "I'm ready to guess" part yet, but once you have a guess, **write it down** and stop.